Facets-cloud/facets-schemas/schemas/loadbalancer/ingress.schema.md

 ## Introduction
-A loadbalancer level intent which can be used to create an application or network loadbalancer which can be exposed to the internet / an internal loadblancer in a specific cloud
+A ingress level intent which can be used to create an application or network loadbalancer which can be exposed to the internet / an internal loadblancer in a specific cloud

 ## Properties